-The MMMNA is an income allowance that allows a married applicant to transfer a portion, or all, of their income to their non-applicant spouse who earns little to no income.
+The MMMNA is an income allowance that allows a married applicant to transfer a portion, or all, of his/her income to the non-applicant spouse who earns little to no income.
 Medicaid’s income limit is fairly restrictive, so this rule is in place to ensure the non-applicant spouse is left with sufficient income.
-That said, the community spouse’s income must fall under a certain level in order for the applicant spouse, also called the institutionalized spouse, to transfer funds to their spouse.
+That said, the community spouse’s income must fall under a certain level in order for the applicant spouse, also called the institutionalized spouse, to transfer funds to his/her spouse.

-It should be mention there is also a Community Spouse Resource Allowance (CSRA), which protects a certain amount of the couple’s resources for the community spouse.
+It should be mentioned that there is also a Community Spouse Resource Allowance (CSRA), which protects a certain amount of the couple’s resources for the community spouse.
 Only the MMMNA will be covered in this article, but one can learn more about the CSRA here.

 As of July 1, 2018, the MMMNA is $2,057.50 / month in 48 states and in the District of Columbia.
 Due to the higher cost of living, Hawaii has a MMMNA of $2,366.25 / month, and Alaska has a MMMNA of $2,572.50 / month.
 These figures, which change annually, are set by the federal government, and are based on the Federal Poverty Level.
 They will be increased again in July of 2019.

 If the non-applicant spouse’s income falls under the above minimum amount for one’s state, the applicant spouse can transfer his/her income to his/her spouse, bringing the non-applicant spouse’s income to the minimum level.
-For instance, a non-applicant spouse in Texas who has a monthly income of $1,600 is able to receive $457.50 / month from their applicant spouse, increasing their income to the MMMNA of $2,057.50 / month.
+For instance, a non-applicant spouse in Texas who has a monthly income of $1,600 is able to receive $457.50 / month from the applicant spouse, increasing his/her income to the MMMNA of $2,057.50 / month.

-The maximum community spouse income maintenance allowance, as of June 2018, is $3,160.50 / month.
+The maximum community spouse income maintenance allowance, as of January 2019, is $3,160.50 / month.
 This figure will increase again in January 2020).
 Please note that not all states utilize a minimum and maximum income allowance.
 Some states use just one figure that falls somewhere between the federally set minimum and maximum figures.
 For example, as of 2019, New York, Texas, and California all use a standard monthly figure of $3,160.50, and Illinois uses a standard monthly figure of $2,739.

 Is it Possible to Transfer More Monthly Income?

-In simple terms, yes, it is possible for a Medicaid applicant spouse to transfer monthly income greater than the MMMNA to their non-applicant spouse.
-The federal government also sets a maximum community spouse income maintenance allowance, which as of June 2018, is $3,090 / month.
-This figure, unlike the minimum figure, changes in January of each year.
+In simple terms, yes, it is possible for a Medicaid applicant spouse to transfer monthly income greater than the MMMNA to his/her non-applicant spouse.
+As mentioned previously, the federal government also sets a maximum community spouse income maintenance allowance, which as of January 2019, is $3,160.50 / month.
+Again, this figure, unlike the minimum figure, changes in January of each year.
 It is calculated based on the SSI Federal Benefit Rate (FBR).

 To receive income greater than the minimum needs allowance, the non-applicant’s “shelter” costs are taken into account.
 This includes expenses such as rent, mortgage, property taxes, homeowners insurance, and utilities.
-If their “shelter” costs are high relative to the MMMNA, the community spouse might be entitled to a higher level of income from their applicant spouse.
+If one’s “shelter” costs are high relative to the MMMNA, the community spouse might be entitled to a higher level of income from the applicant spouse.

 Monthly Housing Allowance

 The Community Spouse Monthly Housing Allowance, also referred to as a Shelter Allowance or Excess Shelter Allowance, includes expenses such as rent, mortgage, property taxes, and homeowners insurance.
-If the community spouse’s shelter costs are high relative to their state’s MMMNA, the community spouse might be entitled to a higher level of income from their applicant spouse.
+If the community spouse’s shelter costs are high relative to one’s state’s MMMNA, the community spouse might be entitled to a higher level of income from the applicant spouse.